wpilibsuite/allwpilib/design-docs/telemetry.md

 # Design

-## Overview / Key Features
+## Frontend Overview / Key Features

+The Java frontend API is centered on `Telemetry` and `TelemetryTable`.

-- `Telemetry` is a static facade over the root telemetry table (`/`).
+`Telemetry` is a static facade over the root telemetry table (`/`).  `Telemetry.getTable()` returns the root table, and `Telemetry.getTable(String name)` returns a child table.
+The logging methods on `Telemetry` delegate to the root table.

-- `TelemetryTable` represents a path in a hierarchical namespace and caches child tables and entries.
+`TelemetryTable` represents a path in a hierarchical namespace and caches child tables and entries.Table paths are normalized to start with `/` and end with `/`; for example, `TelemetryRegistry.getTable("drive")` has path `/drive/`.
+Entries under a table append the entry name to the table path, so `Telemetry.getTable("drive").log("speed", 1.0)` logs `/drive/speed`.

-- `TelemetryLoggable` is for complex objects that want to publish multiple related values into a subtable.

-- `TelemetryEntry` is implemented by backends and receives type-specific logging calls.
+The frontend supports logging the following value categories:

+- Primitive scalar values: `boolean`, `byte`, `short`, `int`, `long`, `float`, and `double`.
+- Strings, with either the default `"string"` type string or a custom type string.
+- Primitive arrays: `boolean[]`, `short[]`, `int[]`, `long[]`, `float[]`, and `double[]`.
+- `String[]`.
+- Raw byte arrays, with either the default `"raw"` type string or a custom type string.
+- Struct-serialized objects with an explicit `Struct<T>`.
+- Protobuf-serialized objects with an explicit `Protobuf<T, ?>`.
+- Struct-serialized object arrays with an explicit `Struct<T>`.
+- Generic objects and generic object arrays.

-- Automatic handling exists for `StructSerializable` and `ProtobufSerializable` values when the corresponding static `struct` or `proto` field is available.
+Automatic handling exists for `StructSerializable` and `ProtobufSerializable` values when the corresponding static `struct` or `proto` field is available.

+In addition, the frontend supports customized value logging via two mechanisms:

+- `TelemetryLoggable` is the interface for complex objects that log multiple fields to a table.
+Its `logTo(TelemetryTable table)` method writes the object's fields.  `getTelemetryType()` may return a table type string; the default is `null`, meaning no specified type.
+When a typed loggable object is logged, the table records the type in a `.type` string entry.
+Future logs to the same table with a different type report a warning and are skipped for that value.

 - Arbitrary object types can be supported through `TelemetryRegistry.registerTypeHandler()`.

-- Table types are supported via `.type` entries to help dashboards interpret complex tables.

-- Duplicate suppression is the default behavior; callers can opt in to preserving duplicates on a per-entry basis.

 ## Core APIs